 On the day before leaving, we are tying up the loose ends here in Australia – eating the last morsels of Ian’s retirement cake, chilling the French champagne that Lisette was given for her retirement and packing for the trip to Europe.

 So yes, we are now both officially retired!
 Both Ian and Lisette had colleagues asking how it felt to be stopping work, but our response never varied: “No different from any other June”.
-For the last three years we have left to return to Catharina Elisabeth at this time of year and each time each time leaving work has been the same process of handover to someone to look after our work.
+For the last three years we have left to return to Catharina Elisabeth at this time of year and each time leaving work has been the same process of handover to someone to look after our work.
 This year, it does not yet seem any different.

 So our ‘routine’ three-month lifestyle swap to cruising begins on the 2nd of July (tomorrow) when we fly out of Melbourne.
 Leaving behind a slightly unlooked after house – at least on the outside because of Ian’s injury preventing the final tidy up.